 I’ve always felt a gravitational pull to mid-sized college towns; it’s their charm, their unbridled energy, their grit and an overall lack of pretension.
 Many, too, have seen revitalizations of their downtown squares, which only adds to their draw.
 For the same reason I love Knoxville, I also became smitten with Lexington and Auburn and other similar-sized cities.
-And most recently, Bloomington became the object of my affection after learning just how much Indiana’s most beloved city has to offer.
+And most recently, after a weekend in Bloomington, Indiana became the object of my affection after learning just how much the state’s most beloved city has to offer.

 SVV and I rolled into town late afternoon after a couple wrong turns and a few stops for photos.
-Who knew Nashville was less than five hours from Bloomington (plus a time zone change)?
+Who knew Nashville was less than five hours away (plus a time zone change), making a weekend in Bloomington totally doable?
 Had I realized this sooner, I’m sure it wouldn’t have taken me 35 years to make it to Btown.

 We checked into Grant Street Inn, and from the moment we wheeled our bags into our cottage, we noticed the pulse emanating through downtown.
 It was Little 500 weekend, and we were right in the middle of the action.